nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 | <img src=icons/close-symbolic.svg width="14" height="14">    | Close the current open windows                               |

 # Dependencies
-This project uses `ps` to get some information from a process, install it via `dnf install procps-ng` if you don't have.
+This project uses `ps` and `pwdx` to get some information from a process, install it via `dnf install procps-ng` if you don't have.

 # Known issues